jwetzell/showbridge/README.md

     - payload: ws message content (if this is JSON it will be parsed into an object)

 ## Connecting instances remotely?
-Remotely connecting two or more router instances is supported via the cloud config sections.
-The routers can send messages through the cloud server using the cloud-output action mentioned above.
+Remotely connecting two or more router instances is supported via [showbridge-cloud](https://github.com/jwetzell/showbridge-cloud).
+The only configuration necessary is the url of the cloud server (for a **publicly** available server you can use https://showbridg-cloud.jwetzell.com) the other necessary configuration option is room(s) explained below.

+Routers can send messages through the cloud server using the cloud-output action mentioned above.
 To control what messages routers are listening to when multiple routers are connected to the same cloud server the concept of rooms is used.
 A room is simply a string i.e 'room1', 'super-secret-room-name', etc. when a cloud-output action is used the configured room(s) property of that action controls what room(s) the message will be sent to.
 The room(s) property of the cloud params controls what room(s) a router is joined to.
 When a cloud-output sends a message to a room that a router is configured to be in then the router will receive the message sent and process it as if it was a native message.

 ### Cloud Example: not sure this will make things any more clear but....
-- assume all routers are configure to connect to the same cloud server
+- assume all routers are configured to connect to the same cloud server
 - router1 is setup to join `room1` and log all midi-note-on messages
 - router2 is setup to join `room1` and `room2` and log all midi-note-on messages
 - router3 is not setup to be a part of any room
     - router3 is configured with a midi-note-on trigger with a cloud-output action that has rooms = ["room1","room2"]
-- router3 now receives a midi note_on message the cloud-output action will cause the following
+- router3 now receives a midi note_on message.
+The cloud-output action will cause the following.
     - router1 will log a midi-note-on message
     - router2 will log 2 midi-note-on messages (this is because it is joined to 2 rooms and the cloud-output action was configured to send the message to both of the rooms that router2 was joined to)